 Meet Your Instructor

 Dr. Stacey Rosenfeld is a clinical psychologist, certified eating disorders specialist, and certified group psychotherapist.
-She has worked at some of the finest institutions in the country helping folks address emotional and behavioral concerns.
+She has worked at some of the finest institutions in the country, helping folks address emotional and behavioral concerns.
 Dr. Rosenfeld is intensively trained in DBT through Marsha Linehan’s Behavioral Tech.
-She leads multiple DBT skills groups per week and uses the skills at home in managing interactions with her children.
+She leads multiple DBT skills groups per week and uses the skills herself in managing interactions with her children.